-Japanese cuisine is not fully defined without their special noodle delicacies.
+Japanese cuisine is not fully defined without its special noodle delicacies.
 Their popular food is an easy make that’s enjoyed with salads stir-fried or with varieties of dipping sauces.
-Japanese noodles make varieties of dishes differentiated by the types, sizes or form of the noodles used during preparation, the toppings and way in which they are served (with dipping sauce, in hot broths or soups); from Ramen to Udon, we will be highlighting the most popular types of them all.
+Japanese noodles make varieties of dishes differentiated by the types, sizes, or form of the noodles used during preparation, the toppings, and the way in which they are served (with dipping sauce, in hot broths or soups); from Ramen to Udon, we will be highlighting the most popular types of them all.

 Going further, we will be run-through the seven different types of Japanese noodles with a focus on the recipes for two popular types, Udon and Ramen noodles.